 (Courtesy of Ken Jones)

-Above from left to right are Earl Dwire, Steve Clark, Tom Keene, Oscar Gahan, Murphy and Denver Dixon (Victor Adamson) in a scene from Keene's ROMANCE OF THE ROCKIES (Monogram, 1937).
+Above from left to right are Earl Dwire, Steve Clark, Tom Keene, Oscar Gahan, lawman Charles B. Murphy, and Denver Dixon (Victor Adamson) in Tom Keene's ROMANCE OF THE ROCKIES (Monogram, 1937).